dmrompav/string-crypter/README.md

 - **encrypt**( *key*, *text* ) // @return { String }
 - **decrypt**( *key*, *string* ) // @return { String }

-> **`KEY`** length shouldn't be more than `TEXT` string.
-Key's extra length is useless, but that is not crytical.
-If you are using KEY of just one symbol - it will be the "Caesar cipher".
+> The bigger KEY you use, the safer cipher you get.
+KEY length shouldn't be more than TEXT length, cause KEY's extra length is useless, but that is not crytical.
+If you are using KEY of just one letter - it will be the "Caesar cipher").

-## Text/key symbols that are supported
+## Text/key symbols that are available
 **EN**
 Aa Bb Cc Dd Ee Ff Gg Hh Ii Jj Kk Ll Mm Nn Oo Pp Qq Rr Ss Tt Uu Vv Ww Xx Yy Zz
 **RU**